ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/ContainerQuickstart.rst

 .. attention::

    The user must have an Intel compiler and MPI on their system because the container uses an Intel compiler and MPI.
-Intel compilers are now available for free as part of `Intel's oneAPI Toolkit <https://www.intel.com/content/www/us/en/developer/tools/oneapi/hpc-toolkit-download.html>`__.
+Intel compilers are now available for free as part of the `Intel oneAPI Toolkit <https://www.intel.com/content/www/us/en/developer/tools/oneapi/hpc-toolkit-download.html>`__.

 After this command runs, the working directory should contain ``srw.sh``, a ``ufs-srweather-app`` directory, and an ``ush`` directory.